Azure/autorest.csharp/docs/mgmt/readme.md

 Some resources are recognized as singleton resources automatically by the generator, for instance, a request path `/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Storage/storageAccount/{accountName}/blobServices/default` is a singleton resource with the name `default` and its parent is `StorageAccountResource`.

-The generator will mark a resource as a singleton, when its request path subtracted by the request path of its parent is a constant.
-For example, the resource with request path `/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Storage/storageAccount/{accountName}/blobServices/default` has a parent of `/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Storage/storageAccount/{accountName}`, if you subtract them, you will get `blobServices/default` which is a constant, therefore the resource `BlobServiceResource` is a singleton resource.
+The generator marks a resource as a singleton, when its request path subtracted by the request path of its parent is a constant.
+For example, the resource with request path `/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Storage/storageAccount/{accountName}/blobServices/default` has a parent of `/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Storage/storageAccount/{accountName}`, if you subtract them, you should get `blobServices/default` which is a constant, therefore the resource `BlobServiceResource` is a singleton resource.

-When a resource is marked as a singleton resource, it will not have its corresponding `[Resource]Collection` class, only have `[Resource]Resource` class and `[Resource]Data` class.
-The method to get a singleton resource on its parent will be called as `Get[Resource]` in singular form, like
+When a resource is marked as a singleton resource, it does not have its corresponding `[Resource]Collection` class, only has the `[Resource]Resource` class and the `[Resource]Data` class.
+The method to get a singleton resource on its parent is called as `Get[Resource]` in singular form, like

 ```csharp
 public partial class StorageAccountResource : ArmResource